xiaoyeli/superlu_dist/DOC/manual/ug_part2.md

 # 3.7 Porting to other platforms

 We have provided the parallel interfaces for a number of shared-memory machines.
-Table [2](#tab:mt_machines) lists the platforms on which we have tested the library, and the respective `make.inc` files.
-The most portable interface for shared memory programming is POSIX threads [@posix], since nowadays many commercial UNIX operating systems have support for it.
+Table [2](tab:mt_machines) lists the platforms on which we have tested the library, and the respective `make.inc` files.
+The most portable interface for shared memory programming is POSIX threads {cite}`posix`, since nowadays many commercial UNIX operating systems have support for it.
 We call our POSIX threads interface the `Pthreads` interface.
 To use this interface, you can copy `make.pthreads` into `make.inc` and then compile